nwhetsell/csound-api/README.md

 sudo apt-get --assume-yes install libboost-dev libcsound64-dev
 ```

-After you install Boost and Csound, you can install this package by entering:
+You can then install this package by entering:

 ```sh
 npm install csound-api